 - FAQs About Camping in Baja California

 We link to products and services we think are useful for our readers.
 We may earn a commission for purchases made through some of these links.
-There’s no extra cost for you and it helps support our work.
-We really appreciate your support!

 What is Baja?

 “Baja” is the name commonly used to refer to the entire Baja California peninsula in northwestern Mexico.
-The Baja peninsula is actually made up of two Mexican states: Baja California to the north and Baja California Sur to the south.
+The Baja Peninsula is actually made up of two Mexican states: Baja California to the north and Baja California Sur to the south.

 Stretching from the US border at San Diego and Tijuana to the famous arch in Cabo San Lucas, Baja is an estimated 760 miles (1,220 km) long and 25 to 150 miles (40 to 240 km) wide.

-The Baja peninsula is flanked by the Gulf of California (also known as the Sea of Cortez) on its eastern side and the Pacific Ocean on its western side and has 2,038 miles (3,280 km) of coastline with islands on either side.
+The Baja Peninsula is flanked by the Gulf of California (also known as the Sea of Cortez) on its eastern side and the Pacific Ocean on its western side, and has 2,038 miles (3,280 km) of coastline with islands on either side.

 How to Get to the Baja Peninsula